JVital2013/vitality-goes/README.md

 To put it simply: goestools and secondary scripts dump data to a folder on the ground station computer.
 From there, Vitality GOES reads the data and presents it to the user on their device across the local network.

 ## System Requirements

+**The most important system requirement is the one that is most often overlooked:** you, the ground station administrator.
+It is expected that the ground station administrator has the ability to research, learn, and understand what computer software is actually doing.
+You don't need to be a Linux or Satellite expert, but you will need a working understanding of the linux filesystem, how to reconfigure conf files for goestools, and how to manipulate the Viitality GOES ini files to match your needs.
+Don't be afraid to reach out for help if you need it, but we appreciate it if you try to solve the problem yourself first.
+Support will be limited as this is a volunteer project.

 There are different ways to set up the Vitality GOES server.
 No matter the method you choose, you must already have a ground station set up that receives imagery from a geostationary weather satellite.
 Vitality GOES was designed to handle HRIT/EMWIN data processed by goestools, but other data sources may work.
 See the [additional resources section](#additional-resources) for info on how to set up a ground station with goestools, and [the tidbits section](#displaying-data-from-other-satellites) for more on other satellites.